How can I look good to my boss?

 However, don't stop here.
 Think of your own questions you can ask, including anything that will help you work with your manager more effectively, make their life easier, get you the support and resources you need to do your best work, and get to know them in general.

-The more you ask, the easier it will get to ask again.
-They’ll come to expect it and you’ll become more confident and comfortable in doing so.
+The more you ask, the easier it will be to ask again in the future.
+They'll come to expect it and you'll become more confident and comfortable in doing so.

-To learn more great questions you can ask your manager, read: 18 Questions to Ask Your Manager to Improve Your Relationship and Better Manage Up.
+To find more great questions you can ask your manager, read: 18 Questions to Ask Your Manager to Improve Your Relationship and Better Manage Up.

 3) Consider their Task Relevant Maturity

 Do you know what your manager's Task Relevant Maturity is as it relates to your current project?

 "How often you monitor should not be based on what you believe your subordinate can do in general, but on his experience with a specific task and his prior performance with it – his task relevant maturity.

 …as the subordinate's work improves over time, you should respond with a corresponding reduction in the intensity of the monitoring.”